fridde/what3words_passwords/README.md

 # what3words_passwords
-A horrible hack to produce readable passwords from random input
+A horrible hack to produce XKCD-like passwords using What3Words' database of words.